|Values are valid only on day of printing.|

-The concentration of serum methylmalonic acid (MMA) is elevated primarily in patients affected with methylmalonic acidemia and patients with a nutritional deficiency of cobalamin (vitamin B12) or folic acid.
+Elevated levels of methylmalonic acid (MMA) result from inherited defects of enzymes involved in MMA metabolism or inherited or acquired deficiencies of vitamin B12 (cobalamin) or its downstream metabolites.
 Of the 2, nutritional deficiencies are much more common and can be due to intestinal malabsorption, impaired digestion, or poor diet.
 Elderly patients with cobalamin deficiency may present with peripheral neuropathy, ataxia, loss of position and vibration senses, memory impairment, depression, and dementia in the absence of anemia.
 Other conditions such as renal insufficiency, hypovolemia, and bacterial overgrowth of the small intestine also contribute to the possible causes of mild methylmalonic acidemia and aciduria.

 MMA is also a specific diagnostic marker for the group of disorders collectively called methylmalonic acidemia, which include at least 7 different complementation groups.
 Two of them (mut0 and mut-) reflect deficiencies of the apoenzyme portion of the enzyme methylmalonyl-CoA mutase.
 Two other disorders (CblA and CblB) are associated with abnormalities of the adenosylcobalamin synthesis pathway.
 CblC, CblD, and CblF deficiencies lead to impaired synthesis of both adenosyl- and methylcobalamin.